FAQs

 2. Innovativeness of the proposed solution

-3. Market size, strategy, and potential for reimbursement
+3. Market size, strategy, and potential reimbursement

 4. Competitive analysis